justinkelly/justinkelly.github.io/_posts/2017-07-13-Hacking-consumer-AI-for-Library-Discovery.md

 tags: alexa aws lambda
 comments: true
 ---

-# Build your First Alexa Skill

-![VALA TEch Camp 2017](https://www.vala.org.au/images/stories/VALAlogos/VTC-Square_Logo.jpg)

 For the [VALA Tech Camp 2017](https://portal.vala.org.au/camp_speakers#Justin) I've been asked to do workshop on 'Hacking consumer AI for Library Discovery'.
 In this blog post and the workshop I'll run through how to utilise consumer AI (in this example Amazon Alexa) to work with a library discovery service (Trove)

+![VALA TEch Camp 2017](https://www.vala.org.au/images/stories/VALAlogos/VTC-Square_Logo.jpg)

 _Note: Trove is the National Library of Australia's discovery service and more.
 You can read more about Trove at [http://trove.nla.gov.au/general/about](http://trove.nla.gov.au/general/about)_